Story

 Execution support becomes most visible when checking, storage, loading, and transport all need to stay connected across multiple categories.

-Once sourcing decisions begin moving into execution, the work changes shape.
-The question is no longer only whether the proposal reads well.
-It becomes whether product status, inspection findings, storage, loading, and transport can stay visible enough for the order to move without losing its logic.
+Once sourcing decisions move into execution, the work changes shape.
+The question is no longer whether the proposal reads well.
+It becomes whether product status, inspection findings, storage, loading, and transport can stay visible enough for the order to move forward without losing its logic.
+George supports this execution chain by keeping quality checks, project tracking, warehousing, and logistics coordination connected, so that project teams can respond while adjustment is still practical.

 Execution support is often built in the quieter chain between inspection, tracking, warehousing, loading, and logistics.